Skip to main content

 title 'Debug logs disabled in production'

-desc 'Debug logs contain potentially sensitive information and should not be on in production.'
+desc 'Debug logs contain potentially sensitive information and shouldn't be on in production.'

 impact 1.0